synnaxlabs/synnax/docs/tech/rfc/0021-240711-evaluating-reliability.md

 - Driver
 - Cesium
 - Client Libraries
-- Deployment
+- Deployment.

 # 1 - Current State
 Synnax's core features and functionality necessary for our ICP have largely been developed, but still contain bugs and areas of instability.
 We currently are in a position where we know there is still work to be done in both identifying and resolving these issues.
 However, it feels as though there's only a nebulous sense of how large that volume of work is and how long it will be until we get there.
-There are also not clear defined methods for addressing these bugs or identifying them beyond use.
+There are also not clearly defined methods for addressing these bugs or identifying them beyond use.

 We currently have been providing support to our customers remotely, receiving feedback on bugs and issues as they come across them.
-However, I personally believe there is a layer of insulation between the users of our product and their experience with the use of our product.
+However, I believe there is a layer of insulation between the users of our product and their experience with the use of our product.
 While being able to be on a zoom with them several times a week provides meaningful feedback on the product, I think it is not the ideal format in which we can get quick